Hr-Panahi/To-Do-MVC/README.md

 ## Upcoming Features

-Here are some exciting features we plan to add to our To-Do List application in the future:
+Here are some exciting features I plan to add to my To-Do List application in the future:

 - **Task prioritization**
 - **Categories and tags for tasks**